shuzwang/P2_cochlea/README.md

 * diffTF pipeline: diffTF pipeline is to classify TFs into activators and repressors based on TF activities. diffTF is designed for "bulk" RNA-seq and ATAC-seq datasets.
 The RNA-seq and ATAC-seq samples have to match.
 To apply diffTF on our single-cell multi-omics data, we ranked the cells for scRAN-seq and scATAC-seq based on 1D spatial map, respectively.
 Then, we separated the cells into 4 partitions based on the rank and aggregated the cells from the same partition.
 For scRNA-seq, we aggregated the reads for each partition individually.
 For scATAC-seq, we created 4 "pseudo-bulk" ATAC-seq datasets and called peaks for each "pseudo-bulk" ATAC-seq dataset.
 We followed diffTF pipeline from https://difftf.readthedocs.io/en/latest/.

+* Cicero pipeline: Cicero pipeline is to predict cis-regulatory interactions in the genome by examining co-accessibility using scATAC-seq data.